 The corporation must maintain its financial records in a commercially reasonable manner.
 You may want to retain your accountant or a bookkeeper to assist you with this task.

 This is a rather brief overview on some of the critical aspects of forming and running a corporation.
-In particular, I’ve focused on what advantages you and your business could enjoy by designating your corporation as an S-corporation.
+In particular, I’ve focused on the advantages you and your business could enjoy by designating your corporation as an S-corporation.
 If you have additional questions about whether your corporation should be designated an S-corporation or a different designation, I’d be happy to discuss this with you.
+In Part II I’ll briefly touch on Payroll tax, Franchise Tax Fee, Securities, Close Corporation Status, Annual Statement of Information and Fraud Alert.